cfoale/ILOCI/README.md

 4/24/2017  For testing the classifier without the MCP3008 SPI interface, a test flight data file 2016_6_25_28.dat is provided.

-Use the notebook ILOCITrainingVerificationSets-Test7.nbto create the ILOCITest7Classifier.m classifier file with the data file.
+Use the notebook ILOCITrainingVerificationSets-Test7.nb to create the ILOCITest7Classifier.m classifier file with the data file.

 The data file can be played back to the RECEIVER, over Bluetooth, using the SENDER notebook ReRunILOCIv0.9.nb.